resatarikan/SQL-tips-and-tricks/README.md

 INSERT INTO departments (id)
 VALUES (1), (2), (NULL);

--- Doesn't work due to NULL being present.
+-- Doesn't work due to NULL:
 SELECT *
 FROM employees
 WHERE department_id NOT IN (SELECT DISTINCT id from departments)